 King Pasenadi truly loved his new consort and made her his chief queen.
 Soon a son was born and he grew up receiving all the advantages a prince deserved, except he did not get gifts from his maternal grandfather’s family.
 Not wanting her son to know about her life, his mother lied and told him they sent nothing because they lived very far away.
 Once he grew up, he decided to visit his other family; and though she tried, his mother could not stop him.

 Upon learning the prince was coming, the Sakya clan sent all their noble children younger than him away to the countryside so nobody would need to bow down in respect to someone born from a slave.
 After a few days, as the prince was leaving, one of his soldiers overheard a Sakya slave saying the prince’s mother had been a slave.
-Now knowing how the Sakyas had disrespected both his mother and him, the prince vowed to destroy them when he became king.
+Now knowing how the Sakyas had disrespected both he and his mother, the prince vowed to destroy them when he became king.

 The wife of King Pasenadi’s commander-in-chief had never borne him a son, so he sent her back to her family.
 Accepting her fate, she went to pay respect to the Buddha before departing, and he told her not to go.
 Elated by his counsel, she went home and told her husband.
 The commander-in-chief figured the Buddha must have a good reason for it and let her stay.
 Soon after, she got pregnant.
 She told her husband she wanted to bathe in and drink the holy water used for ceremonial sprinkling by the families of kings from another clan, so he took her there in his chariot.